golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/publishing-custom-images.md

 If you intend to use your image just for testing, it is enough to use image hash and upload them anonymously to the registry.
 If you intend to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and using tags to describe your images.
 Both cases are illustrated in our examples.

-{% alert level="info" %}

-This example has been designed to work with the following environments:

-- OS X, Ubuntu or Windows

-{% /alert %}

 ## Prerequisites

 - npm or pip installed